Ash Ketchum. EveryOne-Shot Character with a problem that he encounters gets his help. Unless in the case of older pretty girls, Brock beats him to it.

 Deconstructed in Mercedes Lackey's world of Valdemar with the magical sword Needbefore she awakens to full sentience.
 Nasty things happen because the stupid bloody thing will NOT allow its wielder to let a woman come to harm, no matter what.
 Nasty for the wielder, because the sword has no concept of things like "impossible odds" (or "paying job"); occasionally nasty for the rescuees because it has no concept of "disproportionate response."
 And also that "no matter what" includes enemy women who have their own swords and are busily trying to hack Need's current wielder into pieces.

-More normally, one of the qualities common to those Chosen to be Heralds is at least a little Chronic Hero Syndrome.
+More normally, one of the qualities common to those Chosen to be Heralds is at least a little Chronic Hero Syndrome, and if they don't already have it when they're Chosen, they're all but guaranteed to develop a case along the way.
 They have Psychic Powers and normal people don't, so they have to use them to help those people, goes the thinking.
 Vanyel especially had it bad: as the most powerful Herald-Mage of his time, and eventually the only one left, no one else could protect The Kingdom the way he could.

 Healers too, substituting Healing Hands for Psychic Powers.
 This version's only a real problem if a Healer comes across a plague or such beyond her resources, and attempts to fight it anyway rather than leave to get help.